galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 It is in the assessment system that the nature of the hidden curriculum is most clearly revealed.
 The potential effect of assessment is clearly perceived when it is recognised that both academic and non-academic aspects are taught and assessed, the latter including institutional adaptation and specific personal qualities ({% cite Giroux1988 %}).

-An illustrative example is provided by the research of Bowles and Gintis, who pointed out that students who are best suited to the social ordering of the education system also had significantly below average scores on measures of mental creativity and flexibility (Bowles and Gintis, Schooling in Capitalist America).
+An illustrative example is provided by the research of the American economists Samuel Bowles and Herbert Gintis, who pointed out that students who are best suited to the social ordering of the education system also had significantly below average scores on measures of mental creativity and flexibility ({% cite Bowles2011 %}).

 Group evaluation can be considered as an adequate pedagogical instrument for overcoming the drawbacks associated to the evaluation system, providing students with social contexts that emphasise social responsibility and group solidarity.
 According Giroux, no matter how progressive an approach to critical thinking may be, it will squander its own potential if it operates on the basis of a web of social relations in the classroom that are authoritarianly hierarchical and promote passivity, docility and silence ({% cite Giroux1988 %}).